• Skip to main content

 45 minutes

-Spinach Goat Cheese Bisque is elegant, silky and creamy with just the right amount of tanginess.
+Spinach Bisque is elegant, silky, and creamy with just the right amount of tanginess from goat cheese, complemented by the earthy depth of fresh spinach and a hint of garlic for a perfectly balanced flavor profile.
 Crispy Lemon Chickpeas and a dollop of Greek yogurt are the perfect toppings!

 Photo of Spinach and Goat Cheese Bisque with Crispy Lemon Chickpeason gray background.

 Spinach lovers!
 Goat cheese lovers!
 Have I got the soup for you!
-Spinach Goat Cheese Bisque is the perfect silky smooth and slightly decadent way to enjoy this nutrient-packed green.
+Spinach Bisque with goat cheese is the perfect silky smooth and slightly decadent way to enjoy this nutrient-packed green.

 The inspiration behind this recipe: